Charlotte Thomas-Collins is a Senior Associate and Head of the Private Client department based at Exmouth.

 Joan studied at the University of Southampton and at the College of Law in Guildford.
 She was admitted as a solicitor in 2013 and is an associate member of the Society of Trust and Estate Practitioners.

-Eleanor Rae is a solicitor in our Private Client Department, having joined Everys in 2018.
+Eleanor Weller is a solicitor in our Private Client Department, having joined Everys in 2018.
 Her work includes Wills, Powers of Attorney, probate and estate administration, as well as Court of Protection matters.

 Eleanor is based in Taunton but is happy to meet with clients at home or at our other offices.